jurekbal/SchrackRevisionAnalyzer/README.md

 ### Usage

-Project is in early dev phase.
+Project is in dev phase.
+Core idea is working.
+Some properties like paths are still hardcoded.
+Suggest to running with IDE.

 ### Author